Updated: Monday, March 20, 2017 11:20 am EDT

-Raymond Tibbetts was scheduled to be executed at 10 am EST, on Wednesday, February 15, 2017, at the Southern Ohio Correctional Facility in Mansfield, Ohio.
-Raymond’s execution has been rescheduled to July 26, 2017.
+Raymond Tibbetts was scheduled to be execution at 10 am EDT, on Wednesday, April 12, 2017, at the Southern Ohio Correctional Facility in Mansfield, Ohio.
+Raymond’s execution has been rescheduled to Wednesday, July 26, 2017.
 Fifty-nine-year-old Raymond is convicted of murdering his wife, Judith Sue Crawford, and 67-year-old Fred Hicks on November 6, 1997, inside of Fred’s Cincinnati home, where they all lived.
 Raymond has spent the last 18 years of his life on Ohio’s death row.

 Raymond alleged that he had a “miserable” and “horrible” childhood, as his parents were drug users, causing hime to be in and out of foster care beginning at an early age.
 Raymond played football in high school until he suffered a knee injury.
 At a young age, Raymond began getting into trouble with law enforcement, eventually resulting in prison time.

 Fred Hicks suffered from emphysema and had hired Judith Crawford as his live-in caretaker in his Cincinnati, Ohio home.
 In late September, Judith married Raymond Tibbetts who also moved into Fred’s house.
 Fred’s sister, Joan Landwehr would often visit with Fred to check on him.

 On November 6, 1997, Joan arrived at Fred’s home for a lunch date.
 Upon knocking and receiving no response, Joan let herself into the house with her spare key.
 She also noticed that Fred’s vehicle was missing.
 After entering, Joan went to the second floor where she found her brother’s body slumped in a chair.
 Fred’s chest and stomach were bloody and the pants pocket where he normally kept his money was turned inside out.
 Joan immediately called the police.